willfaught/willfaught.github.io/content/blog/2015-08-22-board-game.md

 title: Board Game
 ---

-A game that nobody wants—and nobody should need—to play.
+A game that nobody wants&mdash;and nobody should need&mdash;to play.